 Are you interested in buying an Android tablet from China?

-If your answer is yes, then the Lenovo Tab 3 A7 might be a good candidate to consider.
+If your answer is yes to the above question, then the Lenovo Tab 4 8 inch tablet might be a good candidate to consider.
 My 10 year old son has recently purchased this model with money received as a birthday gift.
 So here is my very honest review of this tablet.
 We’ve already had some issues with this tablet, although it was not of a technical nature, but worthwhile to share.
 I will explain the event further down in this article.

 Size and Weight

 The size and weight of the tablet is ideal for use by children and adults.
 My boy has been handling the tablet without any trouble.
 He can play his games for lengthy periods without getting tired holding the tablet, as the weight of this model is only 1.11 pounds.
 He also finds it very easy to hold the tablet, while walking around, as it is very thin, about a 1/3 of an inch.
 It is also easy to store as it takes so little space.

 Lenovo identifies this as a big selling point for this model and I have to agree with them.
 The compactness of the tablet makes it extremely easy to use especially for children.